20 of the Best Emotional, Story-Driven Games Right Now

 6. Heavy Rain – Atmospheric, Dark Murder Mystery

-Gameplay: Much of the game’s interactive elements are based on QTEs.
-Players must respond to on-screen prompts during action sequences, conversations, and other critical moments.
-Success or failure in these events can have ramifications on the story.
+In this game, you play from the perspectives of four characters, each connected to the case in different ways.
+Much of the gameplay is based on QTEs (quick time events) where players must respond quickly to on-screen prompts during action sequences, conversations, and other critical moments.
+Success or failure in these events can change the outcome of the story.

 7. The Wolf Among Us – A Dark Detective Mystery

-The Wolf Among Us by Telltale Games serves as a prequel to the “Fables” comics and follows Bigby Wolf (formerly the Big Bad Wolf) in his role as the sheriff of Fabletown, a hidden community in New York City where fairy tale characters live after being exiled from their homelands.
-The story is a gritty, noir-inspired murder mystery involving various well-known fairy tale characters in decidedly adult scenarios.
+The Wolf Among Us by Telltale Games serves as a prequel to the Fables comics and follows Bigby Wolf (formerly the Big Bad Wolf) in his role as the sheriff of Fabletown, a hidden community in New York City where fairy tale characters live after being exiled from their homelands.
+The story is a gritty, noir-inspired murder mystery involving various well-known fairy tale characters such as Snow White and Beauty and the Beast.

-The Wolf Among Us skillfully reimagines classic fairy tale characters in a modern, mature setting and is a must-play for fans of story-driven games, especially those who appreciate a good mystery with noir elements.
+Overall, The Wolf Among Us is a story about what if you put classic fairy tale characters in a modern, mature setting in a murder mystery.
+It is a must-play for fans of story-driven games, especially if you appreciate a good mystery with noir elements.

 8. The Walking Dead – Suspenseful, Zombie Apocalypse Story